vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 # SvelteKit

 ::: warning
-From SvelteKit version `1.0.0-next.358+`, SvelteKit is just another Vite plugin, and latest versions will also require you to update your application to use Vite 3.
+From SvelteKit version `1.0.0-next.358+`, SvelteKit is just another Vite plugin, and latest versions will also require you to update your application to use Vite ^3.1.0 and Node 16.14+.
 :::

 ::: info